Victoria Beckham Looks Like A Teen In Birthday Photo With Son Romeo

 Many fans of the Beckham family hit the comments section of the photo to wish Romeo a happy birthday and also to comment on how young Victoria looks and how the ageless star looks more like Romeo’s sister than his mother.

-Victorian Beckham seems to have close relationships with all of her children and she frequently posts family photos on social media.
+Victoria Beckham seems to have close relationships with all of her children and she frequently posts family photos on social media.
 Romeo even posted a similar shot of him and his mom taken on the same day as the birthday photo she posted, captioning it with, “Love you mum.”

 Victoria, who is also mom to sons Brooklyn, 19, Cruz, 13, and 7-year-old daughter, Harper, recently told Elle that getting older doesn’t bother her.
 She also revealed that she has some clout with her kids, thanks to her work in the fashion industry.
 Still, even parents as “cool” as Victoria and David Beckham have had to deal with teenage angst from their kids.